Walk on Country (Stage 1,2,3 Geography & Science)

 Learn about the natural environment and how it has been used by Australia’s First Nations Peoples from generation to generation.
 Discover how plants and natural materials are used by Aboriginal people for various purposes.
 Gain an insight into how Aboriginal people source natural materials from their surroundings and have utilised these to adapt to the changing Australian climate for thousands of years.

-This program is run by our service provider Deadly Ed and can be booked for every Thursday during term
+This program is run by our service provider Deadly Ed.
+Bookings are subject to availability.

 - Native plant hunt